Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use versus alternatives like list-api-endpoints or other get-* tools.
-The phrase 'by fully qualified name' implies prerequisite knowledge, but no when-to-use or when-not-to-use context.
+No guidance on when to use this tool versus alternatives like list-api-endpoints or other get-by-name tools.
+There is no mention of prerequisites or scenarios where this tool is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.